The Netherlands Travel Guide

 Netherlands Travel Guide: Money Matters

-• 1 USD=.91 Euro
+- 1 USD=.96 Euro

-• 1 CNY=.13 Euro
+- 1 CNY=.13 Euro

 Credit Cards: The Dutch typically do not like debit cards, as they are very debt adverse people.
 In fact, the word for debt here, schuld, also means guilt!
 Therefore, places that cater to international customers, like hotels, major restaurants, and tourist spots, are likely to accept MasterCard and Visa (and sometimes American Express), but other places may not.
 Those that do, may add a 2-6% charge to your bill to use them (so ask in advance).
-The Dutch use Maestro, which is owned by Mastercard, but this is not an option for most tourists, so cash in king here.
+The Dutch use Maestro, which is owned by Mastercard, but this is not an option for most tourists, so cash is king here.
 Because of this frustrating fact, however, pickpocketing is common, so only carry what you need and keep it close!

 Netherlands Travel Guide: Safety

 The Netherlands is relatively safe, but pick-pocketing and petty theft do occur.
-In fact, you will likely see signs in the airport warning you if this, as credits cards are not widely accepted.
+In fact, you will likely see signs in the airport warning you if this, as credits cards are not always widely accepted.
 Be especially cautious in crowded touristy areas, like transportation hubs, the Red Light District in Old Town Amsterdam, and Dam Square.

 Take normal precautions, but remain vigilant and aware of your surroundings.
 Don’t carry too much cash and keep a close eye on your purse or wallet.